Braised leeks with Parmesan, cooked in a white wine reduction, make a beautiful and easy side dish that is ready in 20 minutes!Jump to Recipe

 - Heat large saute pan over medium heat and melt butter.
 Add garlic and cook for about 1 minute.
 Add leeks and stir to coat with butter.

-- Add water and wine, season with salt and pepper.
+- Add water, wine and, thyme.
+Season with salt and pepper.
 Cover and cook for 15-18 minutes, or until leeks are softened.
 Add more water if needed.

 - Sprinkle with Parmesan and cover for one minute until cheese melts, and serve.